 The differences between the regulatory budgets implemented in these U.S. states and the theoretical basis for a regulatory budget described in section 2 are significant.
-One of the more striking differences is that estimates of regulatory cost play almost no role in the state-level reforms.
-With the exception of Texas's one-in, one-out requirement, virtually all states' regulatory budgeting efforts have involved caps or reduction targets based on much simpler metrics than cost, such as counts of rules, requirements, restrictions, chapters, or words.
+One of the more striking differences that estimates of regulatory cost play almost no role in the state-level reforms.
+With the exception of Texas's one-in, one-out requirement, virtually all states' regulatory reduction efforts have involved caps or reduction targets based on much simpler metrics than cost, such as counts of rules, requirements, restrictions, chapters, or words.

-This could be viewed as problematic from a theoretical standpoint, because, as outlined in section 2, for regulations to improve long-run social welfare they generally must be cost saving (i.e., have negative costs, which can be thought of as productivity-saving or -enhancing).
-There may be a correlation between word counts and regulatory costs, but it is unlikely to be consistent across rules and programs.
+This could be viewed as problematic from the standpoint of the theory, because, as outlined in section 2, for regulations to improve long-run social welfare they must be cost saving (i.e., have negative costs).
+There may be a correlation between word counts and regulatory costs, but it is unlikely to be exact.
 The Virginia pilot program, in particular, highlights how a lack of economic analysis creates uncertainty as to what is being accomplished.
 By a simple requirement count, the pilot program agencies in Virginia had very little success reducing aggregate regulatory volumes.
-However, these agencies engaged in dozens of regulatory streamlining exercises, which almost certainly reduced real burdens on the public, perhaps increasing social welfare.
-Without more information, the success of the Virginia pilot program is difficult to gauge, which may explain some
+However, these agencies engaged in dozens of

-&lt;sup>142 Broughel, supra note 139.
+139 Broughel, supra note 136.

-&lt;sup>144 James Freeman, The Great Idaho Do-Over, WALL ST. J., May 16, 2019; Idaho Quits Worrying About Snails, WALL ST. J., June 28, 2019; Kevin Williamson, Idaho's Deregulatory Revolution, NAT'L REV., May 16, 2019.
+141 James Freeman, The Great Idaho Do-Over, WALL ST. J., May 16, 2019; Idaho Quits Worrying About Snails, WALL ST. J., June 28, 2019; Kevin Williamson, Idaho's Deregulatory Revolution, NAT'L REV., May 16, 2019.
+142 Idaho Exec.

-Idaho Exec.
 Order No. 2020-01 (Jan.
 16, 2020).

-&lt;sup>147 Broughel, supra note 139.
+144 Broughel, supra note 136.